 |Hi, I'm Jimmy Guterman.
 I have edited or written for more than 100 magazines, newsletters, and newspapers, some of which are still in existence.
 I have published six books about rock’n’roll, some of which are still in print.
 I have produced several dozen records, some of which I was paid for.
 I have consulted for many companies, none of which I will joke about.
 On this website, you can find out more about me than you’d ever want to know.

-Current and Recent ActivitiesI just joined Collective Next, a consultancy, as editorial director.
-(Here's why.)
+Current and Recent ActivitiesI am editorial director at Collective Next, a collaborative consultancy, where I serve clients, help invent new products and services, and manage our editorial, thought leadership, and world domination activities.
+(Here's why I joined Collective Next.)
 I am the founder and president of The Vineyard Group, my longtime consultancy.
 2012 clients included Accenture, Aquent, Collective Next, EdgeCast, Eloqua, FedEx, Fidelity Investments, and PricewaterhouseCoopers.
 2013 clients included returning clients Collective Next, Edgecast, and Fidelity, and newcomers Yesware and two companies I'm not allowed to list here.
-I am also an executive curator of TEDxBoston, a contributor to BoingBoing, and an adviser to The Good Men Project.
+I am also an executive curator of TEDxBoston (now in its sixth year) and an occasional contributor to BoingBoing.

 Before restarting The Vineyard Group, I was senior editor of Harvard Business Review.
 Before I came to HBR, I was executive editor of MIT Sloan Management Review.
 Before that, I was editorial director of the Radar Group at O'Reilly Media, where I edited Release 2.0, among other things.
 And before that, I was editor at large for a team at Harvard Business School Publishing that publishes the online and print publications I worked for until recently, thus closing that circle.
-The most recent record I produced is The Sandinista Project (the double CD with deluxe packaging remains a mere $17.99 on Amazon).
-If you're here because you're looking for editorial development, management, production, and consulting, my business, The Vineyard Group, is not accepting new clients in the editorial, strategy, or R&D practices.
-(Client list available upon request; see email address at bottom of page.) guterman.com is my personal site.
+The most recent record I produced is The Sandinista Project (the double CD with deluxe packaging remains a mere $18.78 on Amazon).
+If you're here because you're looking for editorial development, management, production, and consulting, my business, The Vineyard Group, is not accepting new clients in the editorial, strategy, or R&D practices. guterman.com is my personal site.

 Some older projects I get asked about